FAQ

 Your subscription will then be scheduled to cancel at the end of your current billing period.
 Your app will retain access to Natively features until that date.

-Your app will be downgraded to the Preview plan when you stop paying your monthly or annual subscription.
-In this case, your app will stop working and display a banner that you need to continue a subscription.
+Your app will be downgraded to the **Preview** plan when you stop paying your monthly or annual subscription.
+A blocking banner will appear over your app, preventing normal use until you reactivate your subscription.

 This can happen due to caching.
 Sometimes, your device holds onto old information about your subscription status.
 To fix this, try the following: